mohamdelbehairy/pay_with_stripe/README.md

 ### Payment Configuration Parameters

-Below is a list of parameters required to configure and process a payment using **Pay with Strip**.
+Below is a list of parameters required to configure and process a payment using **Pay with Stripe**.
 Mandatory fields are marked as **required**, while others are optional and can be customized based on your needs.

 | Attribute              | Type         | Required | Description |